Aafia Siddiqui: Medical treatment and psychological assessments

 On 11 August, after her counsel maintained that Siddiqui had not seen a doctor since arriving in the US the previous week, US Magistrate Judge Henry B. Pitman ordered that she be examined by a medical doctor within 24 hours.
 Prosecutors maintained that Siddiqui had received adequate medical care for her gunshot wound but could not confirm whether she had been seen by a doctor or paramedic.
 The judge postponed her bail hearing until 3 September.
 An examination by a doctor the following day found no visible signs of infection; she also received a CAT scan.

-Siddiqui was provided care for her wound while incarcerated in the US.
+Siddiqui was provided care for her wound while incarcerated in the United States.
 In September 2008, a prosecutor reported to the court that Siddiqui had refused to be examined by a female doctor, despite the doctor's extensive efforts.
 On 9 September 2008, she underwent a forced medical exam.
 In November 2008, forensic psychologist Leslie Powers reported that Siddiqui had been "reluctant to allow medical staff to treat her".
 Her last medical exam had indicated her external wounds no longer required medical dressing and were healing well.
 A psychiatrist employed by the prosecutor to examine Siddiqui's competence to stand trial, Gregory B. Saathoff, observed in a March 2009 report that Siddiqui frequently verbally and physically refused to allow the medical staff to check her vital signs and weight, attempted to refuse medical care once it was apparent that her wound had largely healed, and refused to take antibiotics.
 At the same time, Siddiqui claimed to her brother that when she needed medical treatment she did not get it, which Saathoff said he found no support for in his review of documents and interviews with medical and security personnel, nor in his interviews with Siddiqui.